AppFeedback/UnitySDK/README.md

 https://github.com/AppFeedback/UnitySDK.git
 or download manually to get started.

-The package manager will also show an option to import samples if you want to get started quickly Make sure to update the pproject key in AppFeedbackFormExample.cs before you try and run it.
+The package manager will also show an option to import samples if you want to get started quickly.

+Make sure to update the project key in AppFeedbackFormExample.cs before you try and run it.

 Please note, not all features are available on basic plans.
 Uploading images, binary files & logs require Plus or Pro plans.